Rowadz/Erela/docs/README.md

 ## Services

-A service is a class that can be added to the dependency injection framework that is provided via [typedi](https://github.com/typestack/typedi), and the main purpose of a service is to do the logic to handle the request, that might be calling methods from entites to contact the database, or write on the file system or contact another API and so on.
+A service is a class that can be added to the dependency injection framework that is provided via [typedi](https://github.com/typestack/typedi), and the main purpose of a service is to do the logic to handle the request, that might be calling methods from entities to contact the database, or write on the file system or contact another API and so on.

 Erela can generates 2 types of services